School Life

 School Hours

 Colorado law requires that children in grades 1-5 attend school for the full day.
-It is important to attend school regularly and be on time.
+It is important to attend school every day and be on time.

 Attendance

 We discourage any absence other than significant illness, particularly if your child is struggling academically or socially.
 State law has a maximum of 10 days allowed absences per school year without formal documentation (medical or prearranged).
-For more information click here: https://www.bvsd.org/about/board-of-education/policies/policy/~board/j-policies/post/student-ab sences-and-excuses.
+For more information about the BVSD attendance policy click here: https://www.bvsd.org/about/news/news-article/~board/district-news/post/bvsds-new-attendance-policy-is-here-what-students-and-parents-need-to-know

 Prearranged Absence